abbylsmith/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a third-year PhD student in Statistics at [Northwestern](https://www.statistics.northwestern.edu/).
-Broadly, I am interested in statistics for social good, particularly the intersection of survey methodology with global health, development, and human rights.
+Broadly, I am interested in statistics/data science for social good, particularly the intersection of survey methodology with global health and development.
 I am advised by [Bruce Spencer](https://www.ipr.northwestern.edu/who-we-are/faculty-experts/spencer.html).

 Previously, I was at [Carnegie Mellon](http://www.stat.cmu.edu/), where I worked with the [MIDAS](http://www.stat.cmu.edu/research/group/526#quicktabs-lab_group_quicktabs=0) group on synthetic ecosystems for agent-based models of infectious disease.